Loss of coherence and coherence protection from a graviton bath: Decoherence due to graviton bath -- QFT model

-Further note that the quantum master equation in Eq.~\eqref{eq:lindblad} is valid for a wide range of particle masses, from the microscopic, e.g. neutrons and atoms, to the mesoscopic scale and beyond, e.g. nanoparticles and micro-sized objects.
-Furthermore, the rate in Eq.~\eqref{eq:gammagrav} can be used to estimate the gravitational dephasing for \emph{any} matter-wave system.
-Specifically, we define the gravitational dephasing time as
+The quantum master equation in Eq.~\eqref{eq:lindblad} is valid for a wide range of particle masses, from the microscopic, e.g., optically trapped atoms, to the mesoscopic scale and beyond, e.g., the $10$ kg LIGO mirror.
+In particular, it can be used to estimate the gravitational decoherence for any harmonically trapped system\footnote{We recall that in deriving Eq.~\eqref{eq:lindblad} we have implicitly performed the calculation for long-wavelength gravitons (with wavelength $\lambda$ large compared to the spatial delocalization $\Delta x$) as for typical experimental frequencies $\omega_{\text{m}}$ and delocalizations $\Delta x$ we always have $\lambda=\frac{2\pi c}{\omega_{\text{m}}}\gg\Delta x$.
+We leave the calculation for short-wavelength gravitons for future research (we would need to consider higher-order FNC terms in Eqs.~\eqref{eq:gtt}-\eqref{eq:intlagrangian}).}.